 The information on governance included here supplements that described in the governors' Report and in the Statement of governors responsibilities.
-The governing body has formally met 6 times during the year.
-Attendance during the year at meetings of the governing body was as follows:
+The governing body has formally met 6 times during the period.
+Attendance during the period at meetings of the governing body was as follows:

-Governor Meetings attended 5 Out of a possible
+Governor Meetings attended Out of a possible

-Anne Asquith (Vice Chair) Catherine Croft (elected 1 May 2013) 2 2

-Kevin Ford 6 6

-6 6
+Anne Asquith 6 6

+Kevin Ford (elected January 2012) 4 4

-David Ghobadian 6 •
+David Ghobadian 6 6

-Jill Glover 0 6
+Jill Glover (elected January 2012) 4 4

+Helen Greene (resigned February 2012) 2 3

 Moira Hart (Chair) 6 6

 Alan Henshall 6 6

 Adrian Jackson-Robbins 6 6

-Kathleen Mead 6 6
+Kathleen Mead 5 6

-Colin Metcalfe 6 6
+Colin Metcalfe 5 6

-Chris Ockendon 3 6
+Chris Ockendon 6 6

-Anne Pearson 6 6
+Anne Pearson 5 6

-Andy Porter 4 6
+Andy Porter 5 6

-Andy Randall 5 5
+Andy Randall 5 6

-Elizabeth Rayner 4 6
+Elizabeth Rayner 6 6

+Peter Richardson (Vice Chair) 5 6

-Ian Sale 4 6
+Ian Sale 6 6

-Chris Salmon 5 6
+Chris Salmon (elected January 2012) 4 4

+Claire Tilcock (resigned November 2011) 2 2

-Michele Tomlins 3 4
+Michele Tomlins 5 6

-Michael Wells (joined 7 May 2013) 2 2

 The Resources Committee is a sub-committee of the main governing body.
 Its purpose is to oversee financial, staff, premises, IT, Health and Safety issues.

-Anne Asquith, who is a qualified accountant, chaired the committee.
-The Resources Committee met 7 times in the year.
-Attendance at meetings was as follows:
+During the period Anne Asquith, who is a qualified accountant, joined the committee.
+Attendance at meetings in the period was as follows: